svamsikiran1/Netflix-SQL-Project/README.md

 ---

-## 🛠️ How to Run in MySQL Workbench
+## 🛠️ How to Run in MS SQL SERVER Workbench
 1. Create and open a new database:
    ```sql
    CREATE DATABASE Netflix1;